Skip to main content

 Flowchart for Construction Industry Council Levy Objection

 Note (1) : Prompt submission of information will enable the objection to be dealt with expeditiously.
-Undue delay by a levypayer may result in the objection having to be determined thereafter.
+Undue delay by a levypayer may result in the objection having to be determined after the submission of information.

-* An objector who is aggrieved by a decision of the Objections Board may appeal to the District Court within 30 days against the decision of the Objections Board.
-(Para 26)
+* An objector who is aggrieved by a decision of the Objections Board may appeal to the District Court within 30 days against the receipt of notification on the decision of the Objections Board.

 - End -